-The rental application is an important step in finalizing a residential lease agreement or rental contract.
+The rental application is an important step in finalizing a residential lease agreement or rental contract, and each state has its own rental application fees.
 It allows the landlord to make an informed decision about who they will rent their property to by requiring the tenant to provide key information about themselves, their income, and their residential history.

 Rental Applications by Type